Monday, September 1, 2025

 • seqs, a binary-tree sequence implementation that holds arbitrary Lisp objects (Sycamore ropes hold only characters, which is certainly an important special case, but why restrict ourselves?)

-• default values for maps and seqs (the value to return when the key is outside the domain is associated with the collection, not supplied at the call site; this turns out to be a significant convenience)
+• default values for maps and seqs (the value to return for an invalid key is associated with the collection, not supplied at the call site; this turns out to be a significant convenience)

 • generic functions that operate on both lists and FSet collections, to shadow the CL builtins